benny-jon/searchi/README.md

+# NOTE: I will be migrating the repo to use Pagination V3 soon.

 # Paging Library Demo App in Kotlin

 A simple demo app to test out the new Paging Library released by Google as part of the Architectural Components.